 The CUDN and JANET

 All the machines in the Computer Laboratory are used subject to the conditions of the University Information Strategy and Services Syndicate (ISSS).
 In particular use of the CUDN connection implies acceptance of the JANET Acceptable Use Policy.
-One major consequence of this is that commercial use of the network is explicitly banned.
-Another (indirect) consequence, specifically of the ban on the creation or transmission of material which is designed or likely to cause annoyance, inconvenience or needless anxiety, is that SMTP is blocked, see Mail relaying for details.
+It is important that you do not do any kind of port scanning or security probing, even of your own machines.
+If your research requires you to do something which might appear suspicious, talk to us first.

 You should also be aware that the department is charged real money for traffic that goes to and from sites outside the University.
+This is an internal charging mechanism intended to share out the fixed cost of connecting to the JANET network.
 For most normal research requirements this need not concern you as the charges are covered centrally.
 Excessive network use is likely to be noticed and investigated.
-See the Computing Service page on Usage charging for network traffic for details.
+See the UIS page on Usage charging for network traffic for details.